gulpjs/semver-greatest-satisfied-range/README.md

 ### `findRange(version, rangeArray)`

 Takes a version and array of ranges, returns the greatest satisfied range.
-Range support is defined by [sver-compat][range-support].
+Range support is defined by [sver][range-support].

 ## License